mark-escosura/mark-escosura-login-ui-project/README.md

     2. Install Dependencies:

-This project uses Jest for testing and Chokidar for automatically running tests whenever a file changes.
+This project uses Jest for testing, Chokidar for watch mode, and Express for backend integration.
 To install the required dependencies, run:

 `npm install`